Home

-Affordable Housing Isn’t What You Think
+Affordable Housing Isn’t What You Think — It’s for teachers and essential workers already serving our city.

 Why I Started This Site

 Even though they work full-time jobs helping our community, many teachers, school staff, and first responders can’t afford to live in the city they serve.
 Housing costs have become so high that even middle-income professionals are being priced out.
-That’s why I created this page—to explain what affordable housing really means and who it’s for.
+That’s why I created this page, to explain what affordable housing really means and who it’s for.

 This isn’t about outsiders.
 It’s about the teachers, librarians, coaches, and staff who already make Manhattan Beach better every day.
 Affordable housing means giving those people a chance to live closer to their jobs, spend more time with their families, and stay part of our community.